regrex/vue-mis/README.md

-# fis3-simple
+# vue-mis

-> A simple Vue 2.0 fis3 setup for quick prototyping.
+> A simple manage system template withi vue 2.0, iview, webpack setup for quick prototyping.

 > This template is Vue 2.0 compatible.